pelmeh/js-method-try/README.md

 # js-method-try
-JS method "try" like in Ruby on Rails (RoR)
+JS method "try" almost like in Ruby on Rails (RoR)

 ### Problem:
 Long and ugly condition